troycarson100/Project1/readme.md

 ##To Play

-Visit **[Insert Website Here]** to play, or simply download a .zip of this repo and open index.html in your browser.
+Visit **https://troycarson100.github.io/project1/** to play, or simply download a .zip of this repo and open index.html in your browser.

 ##Development process